dynaconf/dynaconf/docs/validation.md

 Then if not able to load the values from files or environment this default value will be set for that key.

+!!! warning
+    YAML reads empty keys as `None` and in that case defaults are not applied, if you want to change it set `apply_default_on_none=True` either globally to `Dynaconf` class or individually on a `Validator`.

 #### Computed values